-Suitcase talen courses have been made for full-time working ex-pats and all other highly educated persons who can spend 4-6 hours per week studying – after work or caring for children.
+Suitcase talen have been made for full-time ex-pats and highly educated people who can spend 4-6 hours per week studying – after work or caring for children.

 The Suitcase talen modular system covers B1 in a year.

 Besides, the modular system offers the utmost flexibility.
-When work or personal obligations require, you can take a break in between modules.
+When work or personal obligations are required, you can take a break between modules.